 “That was the best meal I had in a month of travelling.”
 A remark by one of the guests at frizz restaurant on Phnom Penh’s riverfront.

 It is a compliment owner Frits Mulder often gets.
-When he took over the restaurant two years ago, he decided to specialize in Khmer cuisine.
+When he took over the restaurant in 2004, he decided to specialize in Khmer cuisine.

 Although most dishes are Khmer, there is international fare on the menu, like burritos, pastas and even Steak & Guinness Pie.

 “These dishes are very popular among expats.
 The restaurant was kind of a British pub before and those items are a remnant of those days.
 The Steak & Guinness Pie especially attracts the British.
 I suppose it reminds them of mommy’s cooking.”

 The restaurant is small and has a simple setting, but has gained a reputation for serving some of the best Khmer food in Phnom Penh.

 “As every good chef will tell you, the secret not only lies in the preparations but just as much in using good, fresh ingredients.
 And that is what we do”, Frits says.